 Methodology

 To find the average cost of warehouse insurance in the UK, we gathered dozens of quotes for post codes that tend to rate near the average in terms of cost of cover.
 Then, we took the average of the 3 cheapest quotes returned to determine the average starting cost of cheap warehouse insurance.
+For 2026, we ramped these figures up according to market trends.

 We varied quotes by different factors to learn how factors like stock cover, employers' liability, personal accident and legal cover affect warehouse insurance rates.